 This is perhaps the most common scalp condition.
-White flakes that are a result of the buildup of the dead skin from the scalp.
+White flakes are a result of the buildup of the dead skin from the scalp.
 The condition is blamed on a fungus living on the skin.
 Washing hair regularly with a medicated shampoo treats the problem.
 You can also go for the best home remedies to remove dandruff.

-When circular, red, scaly patches are left on the scalp leading to hair loss; it is known as a ringworm infection.
+When circular, red, scaly patches are left on the scalp leading to hair loss; it is known as ringworm infection.
 It is caused by a fungus and not by worms.
-It can be treated medically by ingesting medicines and an antifungal shampoo.
+It can be treated medically by ingesting medicines and antifungal shampoo.

 This is an infection affecting the hair follicle.
 The follicles are sacs at the bottom of the hair which fill with pus.
 The condition is caused by bacteria and can be treated with an antibiotic.